parmarsumit/Chef/README.md

 Place the above lines in solo.rb

 Now we'll create config file for specifying our run-list of recipies to be applied on a machine.
-Create a new file config.json in chef-repo directory
+Create a new file config.json in chef-repo directory.
 ```text
 {
   "nginx":{